chris-carbonell/Naive-Bayes-SMS-Spam-Filter/README.md

 ## Goals

-* Classify SMS text messages as spam or ham (i.e., not spam) using a bag-of-words model and a SVM
+* Classify SMS text messages as spam or ham (i.e., not spam) using a bag-of-words model and a SVM model
-* Compare the efficiency of a unigram model vs a bigram model

 ## Executive Summary